Henriquuepedro/First-project/README.md

-#Project for Module 1 Validation - PHP
+## Project for Module 1 Validation of the PHP Course

-##ONLINE STORE - PHP COURSE PROJECT
+### ONLINE STORE - PHP COURSE PROJECT

 The main idea behind this project was to create an online store with some user controls and permissions.